BiDAlab/UWF4DR-Benchmark/data/README.md

 into training, validation, and test subsets following a fixed and fully reproducible procedure.

-The exact split definitions used in the paper are provided as CSV files, specifying the image identifiers assigned to each subset.
-These files are available in the repository under `data/splits/`:
+The split definition files used in the paper are provided under `data/splits/` and define the fixed partitioning protocol:

 - `task1_split.csv`
 - `task2_split.csv`